Travel Report Australia: from Brisbane to Cairns (June 2019)

 19.Day: Port Douglas > Cairns > Melbourne (Marriott)

 20.Day: Melbourne > Bangkok > Zurich > Nice > Munich

-What you should definitely think about when traveling to Australia:
+What you should definitely think about when traveling from Brisbane to Cairns:

 Currency: AUD.
 Exact rates you can find under “Exchange Rate” on this page.
 For payments or cash withdrawals, you can use your credit card anywhere in the country, without any problems.
 For small amounts you should keep a little cash.
 We had planned 400 AUD for a week, which was more than enough.